-- The student-athlete must submit in writing to the Director of Athletics within five days, after notification of loss or reduction of athletic performance grant, his/her intent to appeal. - Failure to request the appeal in writing within five days will result in a waiver of the right to an appeal. - The Director of Athletics and faculty athletic representative will give the student-athlete an opportunity to present his/her position regarding the loss or reduction of athletic performance grant.
+- Performance Grants are awarded on a yearly basis and are subject to change for subsequent years at the coach's discretion. - The student-athlete must submit in writing to the Director of Athletics within five days, after notification of loss or reduction of athletic performance grant, his/her intent to appeal. - Failure to request the appeal in writing within five days will result in a waiver of the right to an appeal. - The Director of Athletics and faculty athletic representative will give the student-athlete an opportunity to present his/her position regarding the loss or reduction of athletic performance grant.
 Others may be present at this time, but only the student-athlete will be given an opportunity to speak. - The Director of Athletics and faculty athletic representative will give the Head Coach an opportunity to present his/her position regarding the loss or reduction of athletic performance grant for this student-athlete. - The Director of Athletics will notify the student-athlete in writing the decision of his/her appeal, which is final.